azandrew-sidoine/programmingdocs/coursera/ux-empathize/week1.md

 > Design a client billing app for a hospital
 > Design a support app for a cafe in your favorite city
+>
+> Design a musician booking app for a wedding venue in your hometown

 ## Empathize with Users